johndpope/Beta-App/Documentation/Probo Requirements.md

 ### Requirements

 - 12 study hours
+	- Must go to ***at least one*** SI Session for the entire semester (i.e. attend an SI Session for a single class the entire semester).
 	- Max of **6 hours** can come from **SI sessions/TA office hours**, 6 must be silent study
 	- It is ***your*** responsibility to turn in these hours.
 The scholarship comittee will **NOT** tolerate late hours this semester.
 No excuses!

 - Use of a calendar for `SI sessions`, `exams`, and `hw`
 	- It is highly advised to add any `extracirriculars` you are in
 	- It is ***your*** responsibilty to show your calendar to someone on the scholarship comittee by `Friday, January 19th`

+- You must meet once a month with the `Scholarship Chair` and the `VP of Brotherhood` to discuss your academic progress.
+  - It is ***your*** responsibilty to schedule these meetings.
+You must have had one meeting by the end of each month.

 ### Grade checks